 Exercises are awesome for the body.
 But when weight loss is the goal, you might be wondering which activity burns the most calories.
 Where does one even start?
 There’s a good chance you know that you need to lose more than you take in.
 So while you’re improving your diet,[.....]

 Swimming, unlike other aerobic activities, puts your entire body to work.
 A lean and flexible body is one of the hallmarks of an avid swimmer.
 Swimming also improves cardiovascular health, burns a significant amount of calories, and reduces the frequency of exercise-induced asthma.
 Additionally, it also combats depression and stress.

 Don’t love your love handles?
 We don’t blame you.
 They can be really hard to lose!
 You’ll need a combination of diet, exercise, and lifestyle changes to make them disappear.
 These nine tips will teach you how to get rid of love handles for women and men.
 How To Get[.....]

 Fancy equipment and gym memberships aren’t necessary for doing cardio.
 You don’t even need good weather!
 It’s all about making use of the space that you have.
 With these five easy cardio exercises, you can exercise your heart at home.
 5 Easy Cardio Exercises To Do At Home 1.
 Running[.....]

-Road to complete recovery after a marathon is difficult but possible by following both short-term and long-term recovery methods.
+The road to complete recovery after a marathon is difficult but not impossible.
 Do not stop running soon after the marathon, take an ice bath and get into some compression wear before you prepare for a long and sound sleep soon after the marathon.
 Replenish your body with antioxidant-rich food and enroll in an aerobics class till you recover completely.